tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-azure-ad-for-safire.md

 Then apply next transformation.
 ```

+If for some reason you don't have a valid attribute you can extract a scope from (unlikely), please speak to us about enabling the "subjectid" quirk for your identity provider.
+This will cause the Federation hub to generate subject-id on your behalf (which is not ideal, as pairwise-id may not be generated unless you do this yourself).
+{.message-box}

 ### eduPersonScopedAffiliation

 [eduPersonScopedAffiliation]({{< ref "/technical/attributes/edupersonscopedaffiliation.md" >}}) provides a controlled vocabulary for asserting a users role in the institution.
 You will need to use what user attributes you have in your Microsoft Entra ID to create a *transform* rule to assert a users role at your institution correctly.
 Remember that eduPersonScopedAffiliation is a multi-valued attribute with a controlled vocabulary and, importantly, where an the [vocabulary definition]({{< ref "/technical/attributes/edupersonaffiliation.md" >}}) says "implies…" the implied values must also be included in the returned set.